chicken vindaloo

 Make vindaloo paste

-1. For this recipe, you may use dried red chilies or red chilli powder or red chilli flakes.
-Deseed 20 dried red chilies (or use 1 tablespoon red chilli powder or flakes).
-Add them to a bowl.
+1. Option 2 with whole spices: you may use 20 deseeded dried red chilies or 1 tablespoon red chili powder or red chili flakes.
+Add the chilies to a bowl.
 Pour 3 tbsps vinegar and 3 to 4 tbsps hot water.
 Read recipe notes to find out more about what kind of vinegar to use.
 Set aside.

 soaked red chilies in vinegar

-2. Meanwhile, to a spice grinder add the following ingredients to make the spice powder
+2. Meanwhile, to a spice grinder add the following ingredients to make the spice blend

 spices in blender jar